Vulnerability

 Verse: 2 Corinthians 12:9 (NIV) - “But he said to me, ‘My grace is sufficient for you, for my power is made perfect in weakness.’
 Therefore I will boast all the more gladly about my weaknesses, so that Christ’s power may rest on me.”

-Be kind to yourself when you make mistakes.
+6. Be kind to yourself when you feel exposed or unsure

 To share in this discussion, please join our Facebook page.